 As older people live longer, there’s an ever-increasing demand for quality care.
 A Laing Buisson survey conducted in 2016 revealed that there are approximately 416,000 people living in care homes across the UK.

-This figure equates to 4% of the total population aged 65 and older living in care homes, increasing to 16% living in care homes for those aged 85 and older.
-The overall value of the care home industry in the UK hit £15.7bn in 2016, which is around 1% of the UK’s GDP.
+This means 4% of the total population aged 65 and older are living in care homes, increasing to 16% living in care homes for those aged 85 and older.

 However, attitudes towards residential care are changing.
 As of 2020 over 70% of people surveyed for the Just Group Plc Social Care Report said they did not want to go into a care home – up from less than 50% in 2013.
 In addition to that the report found that 64% of over 75’s would prefer at home care, in light of the Covid-19 pandemic.

 Many people are now choosing to meet their loved ones’ needs by providing them with 24-hour care at home instead.